 Both areas highlighted in yellow showed the same section of road.
 The difference now was that what was once Little Compton Street is now called Old Compton street, added to the rest of the longer road.
 This means, most importantly of all, that Little Compton street was never destroyed, buried or lost, but infact it is still there, where it has always been.
 It can be walked on to this day.
 But the question still remained, how did the Little Compton Street sign end up below ground level, and where does this supposedly underground street lead?

-Here I will refer to our next line of evidence, and to the cultural phenomenon known as Guerrilla Exploring, which could be defined as a creative form of breaking and entering.
+Here I will refer to our next line of evidence, and to the cultural phenomenon known as Guerrilla Exploring.
 These explorers enter places that are usually inaccessible to humans but that offer something of excitement or photographic interest.
 For example an abandoned theme park, a disused floating prison or an ancient mental asylum.